 If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
-The payments made while enrolled in our plan do not count.
+The payments made while enrolled in your plan do not count.

 Example 1: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
 The payments you made in Original Medicare do not count.
+You will have to make 13 payments to our plan before owning the item.